Jointeg/ubirch-poc-manager/README.md

 If You ran service locally, then invoking `docker compose up` set up clean DB and performs migration automatically.
 So each time You ran it, You will be working on latest possible DB version.

-If You want to perform migration manually, then You have to invoke command `mvn clean flyway:migrate -Dflyway.configFiles=flyway.conf`, where `flyway.conf` is a configuration file with User/Password/DB URL information.

 ## POC user confirmation-mail-sent attribute

 Each user that will be created in a Keycloak via POC-service will have assigned  `confirmation-mail-sent` attribute set